PACe PROGRAM: A MORE DETAILED VIEW

 The User's Examination is based on The Guide to the PACe Program.
 A new edition of this guide is prepared for each semester.
 The current Guide provides detailed information about learning resources, exam procedures, grading policies, the term specific deadline dates and PACe Center hours.
 The Guide can be viewed from the CSU Mathematics Department web site.

-Registration To take MATH 117, MATH 118, MATH 124, MATH 125, and MATH 126, register for section 001.
+Registration To take MATH 117, MATH 118, MATH 124, MATH 125, or MATH 126 during a fall or spring term, students should register for section 001.
 (Section 550 is for credit earned from the CSU Mathematics Challenge Examination.)
 Students must register for all of the courses they wish to take during the semester by the initial add deadline (before the sixth day of classes).
-All PACe courses are also offered through OnlinePlus.
+All PACe courses are also offered through CSU Online.
 Additional options are available during the Summer Session, and interested students should speak with the staff in the PACe Office (Weber 137).

 [ Back to Table of Contents]